-Contrary to rumours, KSK membership is not compulsory tho’ an ideal solution for professional artists and journalists who wish to join the German social security system.
+Contrary to rumours, KSK membership is not compulsory, tho’ the ideal solution for professional artists and journalists wanting to join the German social security system.

-As a member of KSK you are treated as an 'employee' rather than a freelancer/ self-employed and once accepted you will benefit from the German social security insurances, i.e. statutory pension scheme and statutory health insurance.
-Having chosen the health provider, medical and long-term-care insurance are then in place and the monthly contributions are equally shared between the member and KSK.
+As a member of KSK you are treated as an 'employee' rather than a freelancer/ self-employed and once accepted you will benefit from German social security insurances, i.e. their statutory pension scheme and statutory health insurance.
+Having chosen the health provider, medical and long-term-care insurances are then in place as from the date of acceptance and the monthly contributions are equally shared between the member and KSK.

-Contributions towards the following German social security insurances are based on gross earnings, therefore KSK members must provide annual forecasts of their anticipated income and in the event of an audit will be asked to provide Profit & Loss Reports and/ or Tax Returns, supported by other acceptable documentation, such as: contracts, business proposals, orders, etc.
+Contributions towards the German social security insurances are based on annual earned income, which defined by profit determination rules within German Income-Tax-Law, is the difference between business revenue and business expense; to keep it simple- profit.
+Therefore KSK members must provide annual forecasts of their anticipated income and in the event of an audit will be asked to provide Profit & Loss Reports and/ or Tax Returns, supported by other acceptable documentation, such as: contracts, business proposals, orders, etc.

-In 2020 the social security insurance contrubtion rates for the majority of KSK members is 18.38% of their gross earnings.
+In 2020 the social security insurance contrubtion rates for the majority of KSK members was 18.38% of their income!

-The lengthy period having to wait for KSK's acceptance or possible non-approval of one's application, invariably produces concerns to those who in the meantime might become in need of a residence permit.
-Although in certain cases extensions are granted, this is indeed very much up to the Foreigners' Office (Ausländerbehörde) policy.
+The often-lengthy period one must endure to finally receive for KSK's decision on approval, invariably produces concerns to those who in the meantime become in need of a residence permit.
+Although in certain cases the Foreigners' Office (Ausländerbehörde) grants extensions, this is indeed very much up to their policies and goodwill.

-Another aspect people need to consider is that after months of waiting, when the day finally arrives in which they receive KSK's acceptance letter, they will be required to make back-payments on contributions towards the state pension scheme.
-The amount due in 2020 is 9.3% of the assessable income for both the "employee" (KSK member) and "employer "(KSK), totalling at 18.6%.
-Thus, having waited e.g. 8 months on 12,000€ assessable income, 744€ (8 months x 93€) needs to be paid in full and within 2 weeks of receiving KSK's Certificate of Membership.
+Another very important financial aspect people need to consider is that when the day does finally arrive in which KSK's acceptance letter is received, their new member is required to make back-payments on contributions towards the state pension scheme.
+The amount due in 2021 is 9.3% of the assessable income for both the "employee" (KSK member) and "employer "(KSK), totalling at 18.6%.
+Thus, having waited e.g. 8 months, based on 12,000€ assessable income the member will need to transfer 744€ (8 months x 93€) within 2 weeks of receiving KSK's approval letter.